navcoin/navcoin-org/content/responsible-disclosure/index.en.md

         <h2 class="article-title">
             Disclosure Procedure
         </h2>
-        <p>If you think you’ve found a critical vulnerability in NavCoin’s protocol, please don’t hesitate to contact the NavCoin Core developers.
+        <p>If you think you’ve found a critical vulnerability in Navcoin’s protocol, please don’t hesitate to contact the Navcoin Core developers.
 We are committed to coordinating with you and any other affected parties to ensure any disclosure is handled discreetly and in a timely manner.</p>
         <p>The best place to report the vulnerability is to <a href="#">disclosure@navcoin.org</a>.
-You can encrypt your message with the GPG key found on the NavCoin GitHub.</p>
+You can encrypt your message with the GPG key found on the Navcoin GitHub.</p>
         <h3 class="article-sml-title">Disclosure GPG Key</h3>
         <p>
             <a href="https://github.com/NAVCoin/public-keys/blob/master/org.navcoin.disclosure.pub" target="_blank">